 Ali studied music privately, from her early teens, and at the Sydney Conservatorium of Music.
 She spent many years performing with various ensembles in a range of styles, including three productions with the Gilbert and Sullivan Society of W.A, as lead singer for Sydney funk band, Blue Inc, and her own jazz group, The Alicats.

 She was eventually reunited with the humble ukulele – with which she sang songs as a young girl with her grandfather – and having penned poetry and lyrics for many years, the marriage of word and music began, and the stories and experiences began morphing into songs.

 Ali proudly considers herself a global citizen, and was fortunate to tour in Croatia and the United Kingdom before landing in New York in 2012.
 And as many before her can say, her heart was brazenly taken, and she now calls Brooklyn home.

-Prior to relocating, Ali worked with producer and multi-instrumentalist V Jeffrey Smith (Hall and Oates, Whitney Houston, Soul Folk Experience,The Family Stand) and she has just completed recording with New York based, English producer, Harvey Jones (Donna Lewis, Robbie Dupree, Chris Botti)
+Prior to relocating, Ali worked with producer and multi-instrumentalist V Jeffrey Smith (Hall and Oates, Whitney Houston, Soul Folk Experience,The Family Stand) and she recorded her debut album Songs of Longing, with New York based, English producer, Harvey Jones (Donna Lewis, Robbie Dupree, Chris Botti)

 As a part of a community of artists in New York, Ali also works with MC/poet Melissa Czarnik, singing backing vocals, she plays regularly around New York with her band and has a new EP underway.